Nicky Gile Rides A Jet Ski In Plunging Black Swimsuit That Leaves Little To The Imagination

 Nicky's swimsuit was black and featured a plunging neckline that reached her midriff and flaunted her incredible cleavage.
 It had thin straps that went over her shoulders for support.
 The swimwear also had low-cut sides that showcased plenty of skin.

-The bottom part of the garment had sides that were cut up high to her hips, elongating her lean legs.
+The bottom part of the garment had sides that were cut high up on her hips, elongating her lean legs.
 The back portion also showed a hint of her perky booty.
 The dark-colored bathing suit complemented her flawless complexion.

-Nicky kept her jewelry minimal, wearing barely there nose ring and a ring.
-Her blond hair was windswept with the long strands hanging down her back.
+Nicky kept her jewelry minimal, wearing a nose ring along with a ring on her finger.
+Her blond hair was windswept, with the long strands hanging down her back.
 She styled her locks into sleek, straight strands.

-Nicky wrote a question in the caption.
-She also tagged two Instagram pages in the picture.
+Nicky asked her followers if they were going anywhere in her caption.
+She also tagged two Instagram pages -- fellow Instagram model Brittany Frangipane and a Miami-based boat hire -- in the picture.

 The latest update was a hit with her online supporters.
-In less than a day of being live on the popular photo-sharing app, the share has earned more than 20,100 likes and over 290 comments.
-Users of the social media platform took to the comments section to compliment the beauty’s looks and to praise her fantastic figure.
+Within a day of going live on the popular photo-sharing app, the share has earned more than 20,100 likes and over 290 comments.
+Instagram users took to the comments section to compliment the beauty's looks and praise her fantastic body.

 "You have a nice figure, and you are so beautiful," one of her fans commented.